IQDevs/blog/_posts/2017-06-20-Crafting Code 1.markdown

 let res = add(32.4, 12 as f32);
 ```

 But there's more we could do here.
-So, for instance, instead of specifiny the operation as a string and expose our code to all sorts of correctness bugs (afterall, our `passthrough()` function won't warn us about an invalid operation), we could do something like this:
+So, for instance, instead of specifying the operation as a string and expose our code to all sorts of correctness bugs (afterall, our `passthrough()` function won't warn us about an invalid operation), we could do something like this:

 ```rust
 enum OperationType {